microsoft/Reporting-Services/Docs_14_0/Get-Started-With-RVC.md

 # Next steps - READ!

-* The Report Viewer Control is designed to be included in projects via nuget.
-It's not a good idea to add the libraries to the GAC.
 * If deploying the control on an intranet site make sure that the page is targeting HTML5.